sulabh915/Cheatsheet_database_and_scripts/Linux utilities/Usefull linux commands.md

-must used linux utilities for master grep,sed,tr,ed,awk , and vi.
+must used linux utilities for master grep,sed,tr,ed,awk ,uniq,sort and vi.

 awk : mostly used tool for text processing